wisdom2608/codecommit-codebuild-dhr/README.md

 # codecommit-codebuild-dhr
 To build and push a Docker image to Docker Hub using AWS CodeCommit, you'll need to follow a series of steps involving setting up repositories, configuring pipelines, and using AWS CodeBuild for the build and push process.
 Here's a detailed guide:

-Prerequisites
+Prerequisites:
     a)- AWS Account: Ensure you have an AWS account. b)- Docker Hub Account: You need an account on Docker Hub to store your Docker images. c)- AWS CLI: Make sure the AWS CLI is installed and configured. d)- Docker: Ensure Docker is installed and running on your local machine for testing purposes.

 #Step-by-Step Guide